 Tips for Planning and Building a Green Home on A Budget

 When it comes to building a sustainable green home, proper planning is the key.
-Just because you are building an energy-efficient ‘eco-home’ does not necessarily mean you need to spend a lot more than building a standard ‘code-built’ home.
+The good news?
+Building an energy-efficient ‘eco-home’ does not necessarily require that you spend a lot more than building a standard ‘code-built’ home.
 The amount you pay depends mostly on the design as well as the building materials you choose to use.
 I, Matthew Davies, suggest you do a lot of research before building an ‘eco-home’.
 In my experience, successfully building a sustainable home comes down to effective and proper project management.
 Even if you have skilled building professionals, they will need to be informed of how you want the job completed.

-Below, you will find several of the steps I think you need to take to build your dream green home successfully.
+Below, you will find several of the steps I recommend in order to build your dream green home successfully.

-No job should ever be started without a budget.
+No job should ever begin without a budget.
 Once you have decided on a budget, you will possibly need to save to be able to afford to pay everyone on time.
 The more money you have socked away, the better.
-You never know what kind of problems will pop up in the middle of a build.
+You never know what kind of problems may pop up in the middle of a build.
 For instance, you may have planned to spend a certain amount on the bathtub.
 When it comes time to purchase or install the tub, you may find the manufacturer has raised their price, or additional work needs to be done to secure the tub in your home correctly.
-In either case, this could mean you would pay more than you once thought you would.
+In either case, this could mean you will have to pay more than you had planned.

 After you have decided on your budget, it is important not to stray too far from this number.
 Using the above scenario, you may be sad that you cannot get the tub you intended to have, but taking the time to find another one in your budget is essential.
 You will likely be stressed about making a decision, but going outside your budget should never be an option.
 If you do this too many times, you will quickly find yourself spending a lot more money than you wanted to.

-Regulations vary from state to state and even city to city.
-You want to find out what the rules are in the area you plan on building in.
+After nailing down your budget, your next logical step is to decide where to build your dream green home.
+Regulations vary from state to state and even from city to city.
+You want to find out what the rules are in the areas you are considering.
 The site of your home is such a key element and often overlooked by many looking to build a green home.
-I agonized for hours on whether or not this should be the first time I suggested.
-I then realized that no matter what, a proper budget is the key to everything.
-If you don’t have an appropriate budget, you will be unable to look for a plot of land to realize your dream.

-Once you have verified that you can build your dream home, you have two essential things to consider before picking a location in that area.
-The first is insolation.
-Essentially, this means you will need to understand the area you plan to build your home.
-You need to know things such as how much sun exposure the city has all year long.
+Once you have verified that you can build your dream home in the locality you desire, you have two essential things to consider before picking a plot of land in that area.
+The first is insolation or the amount of sun exposure the land receives all year long.
 If you have a location with little to no sunlight, you will have to make accommodations for other forms of energy generation.
 You will not be able to use solar panels in a shaded area.
 You could opt for wind or water, provided the location has a lot of wind or a body of water that moves fast enough to charge your batteries.

 The second thing you need to consider is proximity.
 How far are you going to have to travel to get to work?
 How far is your new home going to be from a school?
 Will shopping at a store be a problem because you are in a very remote location?
 Living in a green house to reduce your carbon footprint becomes a wash if you have to travel long distances in your car, assuming you don’t already have an electric vehicle.
 Budgeting for travel time or a new car should be part of your budget that you originally had.